lagbolt/catalog-errors/README.md

 IF YOU DOWNLOAD A ZIP OF THIS REPOSITORY ON WINDOWS rather than cloning it, the 'lib' symbolic link in the LC folder will be broken and you will have to fix it.

+If you want to read data (i.e., MARC records in some form) from a MySQL database you will need to modify mydb.py to connect to your database.
+You will also need to supply the database password in secrets.py

 ## A note about the console applications

 You run the console applications using Python, e.g.: